• Home

 • NextERA stated they choose this site because there were already transmission lines on it and this was the only farmer in the area willing to sell his property to them.

-In 2009 During the PATH Case PJM Commissioned Black & Veatch to do an HVDC Study
+In 2009 During the PATH Case PJM Commissioned Black & Veatch to do a High Voltage Direct Current (HVDC ) Study to look at an underground alternative to the overhead 765kV HVAC transmission line.

-Concept 2 was to use HVDC Underground along the Mt Storm - Doubs line through Jefferson County, West VA and Loudoun County , VA and into Frederick , MD from Welton Springs to Kemptown, Maryland
+There were two concepts.
+Concept 2 was to use HVDC Underground along the Mt Storm - Doubs line through Jefferson County, West VA and Loudoun County , VA and into Frederick , MD from Welton Springs to Kemptown, Maryland.

-This is the same location PJM has proposed to locate MARL (500kV) and Valley Link (765kV) through Jefferson County, West VA and the Lovettsville / Neersville Area in Loudoun County
+The same location PJM has proposed to locate MARL (500kV) and Valley Link (765kV) through Jefferson County, West VA and the Lovettsville / Neersville Area in Loudoun County

 It would have cost 2x the overhead 765kV option back in 2009, since these transmission lines are needed for the data centers , the data centers should be required to pay the difference between the HVAC overhead option and the HVDC Underground Option.
 Underground HVDC is much cheaper than underground HVAC .
 Underground HVAC cannot be used for long distances , HVDC can.
+Also HVDC does not have the Electro-Magnetic Field (EMF) health issues that HVAC does.

-Recent studies by NextGen Highways indicate the price has come down significantly and the installation space is smaller now.
 There is no reason for pushing multiple massive 765kV and 500kV lines across thousands of acres of private property.
+Whenr the technology exists to put the lines underground.

-PJM needs to be required to do an HVDC study for its multi-state transmission lines
+PJM needs to be required to do an HVDC study for its multi-state transmission lines Valley Link and the MARL/Gore-Doubs-GooseCreek transmission lines in particular!

 Read The 2009 PJM TEAC HVDC Study Charts